Ishaan-Ansari/Ishaan-Ansari/README.md

 <!-- Introduction -->
 ### A little bit about me:
 I am a **Machine Learning Engineer** dedicated to developing AI-powered solutions that solve <b>real-world problems</b>.
-My focus lies in designing scalable machine learning models, automating workflows with <b>MLOps</b>, and optimizing systems for production deployment.
+My focus lies in designing scalable, generative AI systems that simplify complexity, by automating workflows with <b>MLOps</b>, and optimizing systems for production deployment.
 I love exploring new technologies and transforming raw data into meaningful insights.

 ---
 ### What I’m Working On